QCDIS/NaaVRE-website/Readiness-level-framework.md

 who initiates the construction of a new virtual lab to do experiments and create a first publication based.
 This will often be done by the team involved in the core development.
 - Virtual lab technical coordinator: Knows the lab from a technical perspective.
 Pushes the lab to the next readiness level.
 Works at VLIC.
 - Virtual lab service operations: Can support users.
 Knows the lab and can help out when problems arise. <span style="color:green">Do we want a specific trainer role?</span>
-- Virtual research environment (VRE) development and operations engineer: Creating and maintaining NaaVRE the software in which virtual labs can be created.
+- Virtual research environment (VRE) development and operations (DevOps) engineer: Creating and maintaining NaaVRE the software in which virtual labs can be created.
 This is done by LifeWatch.
 - Networked infrastructures scientist: Contribute state-of-the-art components to the NaaVRE and can publish technical papers that demonstrate the relevance of NaaVRE in the field of networked systems.